Potobc/MHGU-Rebalanced-Mod/README.md

 # MHGU Rebalance mod

-This mod mainly aims to buff low/mid tier weapons to make them comparable to high tier ones, so almost all changes are buffs.   <br>
+This mod mainly buffs low/mid tier weapons to make them comparable to high tier ones.   <br>
-For palico/prowler we wanted to make each bias have a more defined role while not buffing their offensive capabilities too much. <br>
+For Palicoes/Prowlers we made each bias have a more defined role while keeping their offensive capabilities relatively the same. <br>

 To install it, extract it to your mods folder if you are using ryujinx (should look like this: Ryujinx\mods\contents\0100770008dd8000\0100770008DD8000), or to the mhgu folder in atmosphere/contents if you are using a modded switch (should look like this: atmosphere/contents/0100770008dd8000/0100770008DD8000), doesn’t work on yuzu.
 Also remember to back up your save file.  <br>